61st Annual Grammy Awards: Controversy

-On February 4, 2019, it was reported that American singer Ariana Grande would not be performing at or attending the Grammys, due to a dispute with producer Ken Ehrlich.
-On February 7, 2019, Grande made a public statement on the matter, she alleged that Ehrlich stifled her creativity and tried to stipulate what song she could perform.
+On February 4, 2019, reports surfaced that American singer-songwriter Ariana Grande would not be performing at or attending the Grammys, due to a dispute with producer Ken Ehrlich.
+On February 7, 2019, Grande made a public statement on the matter, alleging that Ehrlich stifled her creativity and tried to stipulate what song she could perform.
 She then later went on and alleged that Ehrlich "lied" and she could "pull together a performance over night."

 On February 11, 2019, Trinidadian-American rapper Nicki Minaj backed up Grande and alleged Ehrilch "bullied" her.
 Minaj later said in a statement on Twitter: "I was bullied into staying quiet for 7 years out of fear.
 But I'll tell my fans the REAL on the next episode of #QueenRadio they deserve the truth."